2023 Mackinac Island Scout Service Program

 Duties: The troop will raise and lower 22 flags at locations throughout Fort Mackinac and nearby State Historic Park buildings.
 Scouts also act as guides at ten locations throughout the Fort.
 Scout guides mainly distribute information and answer questions from the public as well as assist State Park personnel as required.
 Our troop will also be responsible for a service project on the island.

-Training: Two mandatory training sessions will be held at the U.P.
+Training: Three mandatory training sessions will be held at the U.P.
 State Fairgrounds in Escanaba.
-The first date is April 1-3.
-The second date is May 6-8.
+The first date is Feb.
+24-26.
+The other dates are April 21-23 and May 12-14.
 Training will include marching, flag duty, guide duty and other related topics pertinent to your duties on the island.
-Both sessions will run between 6 and 8 p.m. on Friday to noon on Sunday.
+Each session will run between 6 and 8 p.m. on Friday to noon on Sunday.

 Living Quarters: Scouts and adult leaders will occupy the Scout Barracks, a two-story building with